bensjx/VueNusDatalake/README.md

 ## Demo
 https://bensjx.github.io/VueNusDatalake

-## Packages
+## Libraries
 1. Papaparse: Load csv data from google sheets and transform them into an object to be processed in Vue. https://www.papaparse.com/
 2. Vue Chartkicks: Used to visualise our data.
 This is a very simple way to display charts (in just 1 line).
-If you want to display more complicated charts you might want to consider other packages. https://chartkick.com/vue
+If you want to display more complicated charts you might want to consider other charting libraries. https://chartkick.com/vue

 ## CORS error